Taylor-Culick retractions and the influence of the surroundings: Film bursting at an air-liquid interface: experimental results

 To quantify the retraction dynamics, we measure the hole opening radius from each snapshot captured using the high-speed camera.
+For each experimental snapshot, the area of the hole $A(t)$ is measured, and subsequently an equivalent hole opening radius $R(t)$ is calculated as $A(t) = \pi (R(t))^{2}$.
 A typical measurement from the optical images is depicted in the inset of figure~\ref{fig:dynamics}a.
 The temporal variation of the measured hole radius, $R$, is shown in figure~\ref{fig:dynamics}a.
 The time instant corresponding to the first frame in which rupture is optically discernible is denoted by $t_{0}$.
 Each datapoint in figure~\ref{fig:dynamics}a denotes the mean of measurements from five independent experiments, and the error bars correspond to $\pm$ one standard deviation.
 In the present work, we focus on the early moments following rupture, as indicated by the red rectangle in figure~\ref{fig:dynamics}a.
 Zooming into this early time regime, as shown in figure~\ref{fig:dynamics}b, it is observed that $R(t)$ varies linearly with time (as evident from the lines denoting linear fits in figure~\ref{fig:dynamics}b).
 This variation indicates that the retraction velocity $v_f$ (= $dR/dt$), given by the slopes of the linear fits, is constant for each viscosity.
 This is reminiscent of the constant rupture velocity also observed for the classical (figure~\ref{fig:configs}a) and two-phase (figure~\ref{fig:configs}b) Taylor-Culick configurations.
 Furthermore, it is also observed that with increasing $\eta_{s}$ (or $\nu_{s}$), the slope of the linear fits (hence $v_f$) decreases, as expected from the qualitative observations reported in figure~\ref{fig:exp snapshots}.

 The variation of $v_f$ with $\eta_{s}$ is shown in figure~\ref{fig:dynamics}c.
 The typical retraction velocities are~$\mathcal{O}\left(1\,\si{\meter}/\si{\second}\right)$.
 A decreasing $v_f$ with increasing $\eta_{s}$ is observed.
 Furthermore, for the cases where the oil is more viscous than water ($\eta_{f} = 8.9 \times 10^{-4}\,\si{\pascal}.\si{\second}$), the retraction velocity varies as